VictorBarrigaJr/.emacs.d/README.md

 ### Changing Preferences ###

-If you want a different setup from the basic +emacs-kicker+ here, the simplest way is certainly to fork the project on github then use your own
+If you want a different setup from the basic emacs here, the simplest way is to fork the project on github then use your own prefrences to add or delete settings.